hidefromkgb/gif_load/README.md

 memory block being allocated or freed, `s` is the target block size, and `c` equals 0 on freeing and 1 on allocation.

+The library is endian-aware.
+To check if the target machine is big-endian, refer to the `GIF_BIGE` compile-time boolean macro.
+Note that GIF data is strictly little-endian, so all 16/32-bit values in `GIF_*` structures need to be byte-swapped prior to being used on a big-endian machine.

 Loading GIFs immediately from disk is not supported: target files must be read or otherwise mapped into RAM by the caller.